fridaysystems/inventory-presser/readme.txt

 * [Changed] No longer stores the vehicle description in post_content of the custom post type.
 This breaking change must occur so that we can being using the editor blocks provided by this plugin to define the appearance of posts regardless of a site's theme.
 * [Added] A new meta field `description` holds the sentence-form vehicle description.
 * [Fixed] Fixes a bug that prevented Attachments from being deleted when Vehicles were deleted.
+* [Fixed] Fixes a bug in the EPA Fuel Economy widget that prevents the entire widget from showing if a critical stat like the city or highway mileage is missing.

 = 10.13.0 =
 * [Added] Adds a public method to the additional listings class to make it easier for other plugins to modify queries to satisfy additional listings filter rules.